 A legally binding contract between us comes into existence when you are given your booking reference.
 We reserve the right to decline any booking at our sole discretion.
 This contract is governed by English Law.
 It is agreed that any dispute arising out of or in connection with this contract will be dealt with by the Courts of England and Wales.
 We reserve the right to change package prices at any time up until booking confirmation has been made.
 Changes to these bookings conditions will only be valid if agreed in writing by us.

 All prices within this website are quoted in UK Pounds Sterling and are inclusive of all tour preparation and marketing costs.
 Prices include United Kingdom VAT.
-Prices are based on exchange rates prevailing at October 2006.
-The Company reserves the right to alter the cost without notice because of currency fluctuations, new or increased government charges, taxes or other increased costs.
+The Company reserves the right to alter the cost without notice because of new or increased government charges, taxes or other increased costs.
 In the event of a price increase as detailed above you will be entitled to cancel your holiday with a full refund of all moneys paid excepting any premium paid for travel insurance and/or amendments fees.
 Acacia guarantees all prices upon receipt of full payment.

 Any amendments requested by you, once your reservation has been confirmed, will incur a minimum charge of £20 per file to cover administration and communication costs.